Stuartpkd/Goblin-Crypt/README.md

 ### Testing check list

-As there is a lot of outcomes and options in my game.
-I needed a way to make sure each section was being tested properly and being held to good standards.
+As there is a lot of outcomes and options in my game, I needed a way to make sure each section was being tested properly and being held to good standards.
 So I created a simple checklist to go through each section.

 ![An image showing my testing check list.](assets/images/checkList.png)

 ## Python Validation

 I validated my Python code frequently throughout the development process.
-I was quite lucky as once I had created a template for each scenario in the game, it was easier to avoid bad code.
+I had created a template for each scenario in the game, so it was easier to avoid bad code.
 The only issue that came up sometimes was trailing whitespace.

 ## Bugs